About Frank Gordon

 Frank’s commitment to the practice of landscape painting has gone hand in hand with a lifetime’s walking and backpacking.
-In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way and Ridgeway amongst many others - plus of course Sheila’s very own Lady Anne’s Way.
-All this eventually culminated in an epic 1,200 mile Land’s End to John o’Groats walk, backpacking all the way.
+In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way, Cape Wrath Trail and Ridgeway amongst others - plus of course Sheila’s very own Lady Anne’s Way.
+All this eventually culminated in an epic unsupported 1,200 mile Land’s End to John o’Groats walk, backpacking all the way.
 Big walks in the Alps have included the Tour de Mont Blanc and the Haute Route.

 Membership of the Long Distance Walker’s Association introduced Frank and Sheila to the joys and tribulations of Challenge Walking, including the mighty Fellsman Hike which covers 62 miles and 10,000 feet of climbing in the Yorkshire Dales.
 (Sheila went on to do a couple of Hundred Milers which was a madness too far even for her husband.)
 In more recent years another long held ambition was realised with the completion of all A. Wainwright's 214 Lakeland fells.